IshaanXII/Coffee-Shop-Sales/README.md

 Best Sellers: "Brewed Chai tea" and "Barista Espresso" rank among the top 5 categories.

-📂 Repository Structure
+📂 Repository Structure:

 Coffee_Final_Project.xlsx: The main Excel file containing the Power Pivot model and the interactive dashboard.

 Dashboard_Screenshot: The Screenshot of the Dashboard.

 CoffeeShop_Raw.xlsx: Contains the raw dataset.

-🚀 How to Use
+🚀 How to Use:

 Download the .xlsx file from this repository.

 Open the file in Microsoft Excel (ensure Power Pivot is enabled).

 Use the Slicers on the left side of the dashboard to filter the data by month or day and watch the visualizations update in real-time.

-💡 Conclusion
+💡 Conclusion:

 The Coffee Shop Sales Analysis project successfully transformed raw transactional data into a strategic tool for operational efficiency.
 Key findings from the analysis include:

 Performance Leaders: Astoria and Hell's Kitchen emerged as the highest-performing locations in terms of both footfall and total revenue.